chetanft/courier-integration/setup-supabase.md

 1. Check the SQL Editor for error messages
 2. Verify that all tables were created correctly
 3. Make sure Row Level Security is enabled and policies are in place
+4. Check that the storage bucket was created correctly
-4. Check that your application's `.env` file has the correct Supabase URL and API key
+5. Check that your application's `.env` file has the correct Supabase URL and API key